LA CUCARACHA OPERATIVES

-I read an article in NOLA.com , the New Orleans information site, that stated the following: “This week, New Orleans was named the most cockroach-infested city in the United States”.
-Yep, when it comes to roach paradises, the Crescent City beat out everyone — even Houston, Miami and Atlanta, which ranked No. 2, No. 3 and No. 4 respectively on the rankings by Bloomberg.”
+I read an article in NOLA.com , the New Orleans informational site, that stated the following: “This week, New Orleans was named the most cockroach-infested city in the United States”.
+Yep, when it comes to roach paradise locations, the Crescent City beat out everyone, even Houston, Miami and Atlanta, which ranked No. 2, No. 3 and No. 4 respectively on the rankings by Bloomberg website.”

 Since I was born in that city, I can attest to that fact.
-My wife and I had moved into a brand new apartment building and got a taste of the critters first hand.
-If I went down to the kitchen late at night, they covered the counter tops.
-Once, I spotted them on the window curtains and they often flew off towards me, straight into my face.
+After my wife and I moved into a brand new apartment building complex in the outlying suburbs, we got a taste of the nasty critters first hand.
+When I went down to the kitchen late at night, I saw their vile carcasses covering the counter tops.
+When I spotted them on top of the window curtains and got their attention, they often flew off towards me straight into my face.

-When I lived in Southern California, I was doing work renovating some houses for 2 investors.
-During demolition, I opened one of the antiquated wall coverings, and thousands of German cockroaches swarmed out all over me.
-I found this to be more repulsive then the 3 fat-assed black widow spiders I found attached to the garage door I had just opened nearby.
+When I lived in Southern California, I did one job that involved renovating some houses for 2 investors.
+During the demolition phase of the project, I opened one of the antiquated wall coverings and had thousands of German cockroaches swarm out all over me.
+I found this to be more repulsive then the 3 fat-assed black widow spiders I discovered attached to the garage door after I had just opened it nearby.
 Yuck!